 Expert Tips for Success

-✔️ DO Cook beurre fondue on low heat to prevent the butter from separating.
+โ๏ธ DO Cook the beurre fondue on low heat to prevent the butter from separating.

-Refrigerate leftover green beans and carrots in an airtight container for up to 3 days.
+Refrigerate leftover vegetables in an airtight container for up to 3 days.
 This dish is not freezer-friendly.
-Reheat in a skillet over low heat, adding a touch of butter if needed to restore the sauce’s creamy texture.
+Reheat in a skillet over low heat, adding a touch of butter if needed to restore the sauce's creamy texture.

 Recipe FAQs

-Yes, you can prepare green beans and carrots ahead of time by blanching them and then storing them in the refrigerator.
-When you’re ready to serve, simply reheat the vegetables in the beurre fondue sauce, which takes only a few minutes.
+Yes, you can prepare this side dish ahead of time by blanching the vegetables and then storing them in the refrigerator.
+When you're ready to serve, simply reheat the vegetables in the beurre fondue sauce, which takes only a few minutes.

-Green beans and carrots beurre fondue pairs wonderfully with a variety of main dishes, from roast chicken and turkey to grilled salmon and lamb chops.
+Green beans and carrots beurre fondue pair well with a variety of main dishes, from roast chicken and turkey to grilled salmon and lamb chops.
 The buttery, herb-infused sauce complements roasted or grilled meats, making it an ideal side dish for entertaining.

 Equipment